Girish-HN/Object-Recognition/README.md

 Step 5: Copy the downloaded file to current working directory

 Step 6: Open jupyter notebook (type jupyter notebook in your terminal) and run the codes

+Points to remember:

+MSE - Mean Squared Error
+SSIM - Structural Similarity

+1. Note that a value of 0 for MSE indicates perfect similarity.
+A value greater than one implies less similarity
+2. As the MSE increases the images are less similar, as opposed to the SSIM where smaller values indicate less similarity